Arindam200/LinkedIn_Scraping/article.md

 The `job_listing` handler extracts the individual job details.

-PlaywrightCrawler is going to crawl through the job posting page and extract the links to all job postings on the page.
+Playwright crawler is going to crawl through the job posting page and extract the links to all job postings on the page.